 Schroon Lake – Sticks and Stones has great wood-fire pizza and other entrees – nice ambiance and fireplaces, inside and outside.
 Patio seating available.
 Pitkins is a great, locally owned old time breakfast and lunch spot.

 Olmstedville – The Owl at Twilight (summer only)- great food and wine list- nice atmosphere!

-Bolton Landing – On Lake George has a nice downtown shopping-restaurant-bar area to park and walk through, there is a plethora of very good dining options; Lakeside Lodge Grill -full fine dining menu with lots of options, Fredericks Restaurant and The Marketplace Steakhouse – good food, nice variety.
+Bolton Landing – On Lake George has a nice downtown shopping-restaurant-bar area to park and walk through, there is a plethora of very good dining options; Beyond the Sea is a fantastic restaurant open year round with delicious, fresh seafood and more.
+Make sure to try one of their craft cocktails!
+Lakeside Lodge Grill -full fine dining menu with lots of options, Fredericks Restaurant good food, nice variety.
+Beyond the Sea has an amazing cocktail menu as well as daily featured cocktails.
+They’re seafood options are wonderful.
 The open air decks/porches at most of these restaurants are nice in the summer.
 Cate’s Italian Garden– for good Italian.
 The Chateau on the Lake is fantastic upscale dining (great anniversary spot).